Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Methodology

 \subsection{Exploratory Study}

-This study uses a qualitative analysis process that is inspired by the STGT, which consists of two stages, the \textit{Basic Stage} and the \textit{Advanced Stage} (Fig. \ref{fig:methodology}).
-STGT, proposed by Hoda, is ``an iterative and incremental research method for conducting socio-technical research using traditional and modern research techniques to generate novel, useful, parsimonious, and modifiable theories'' \cite{Hoda2021}.
-This aligns very well with our study for two reasons.
-First is the socio-technical nature of our topic, i.e., the barriers faced by those who want to transfer into a SE career have both social and technical aspects.
-Moreover, STGT is designed with a wide variety of research methodologies in mind, unlike many existing versions of Grounded Theory (GT), which are ``predominantly applied as a qualitative method through traditional data collection techniques such as interviews and observation’’ \cite{Hoda2021}.
-One aspect of this is STGT’s allowance for context-specific ontological stands, including non-physical realities like Reddit, a virtual world.
+Our exploratory study uses a qualitative analysis process inspired by the STGT, which consists of two stages: i) the \textit{Basic Stage} and ii) the \textit{Advanced Stage} (Fig. \ref{fig:methodology}).
+Hoda's STGT~\cite{Hoda2021} is ``an iterative and incremental research method for conducting socio-technical research using traditional and modern research techniques to generate novel, useful, parsimonious, and modifiable theories.''
+Hoda's STGT aligns very well with our study for two reasons.
+First is the socio-technical nature of our topic, i.e., the barriers faced by those who want to transfer into a SE career.
+Second, STGT is designed with a wide variety of research methodologies in mind, which allow for context-specific ontological stands, including non-physical realities like Reddit, a virtual world.
+Many existing versions of Grounded Theory (GT) are ``predominantly applied as a qualitative method through traditional data collection techniques such as interviews and observation'' \cite{Hoda2021}.